Ian-Joseph/CleanCity/Tests/test-cases.md

 3. Log in as an authorized user and navigate to the same page.

 **Expected Result:** Only the authorized user can access the blog post creation interface.

+**Actual Result:** The blog post creation interface is not available.

 ---